 - 1 teaspoon salt

 - 1/2 teaspoon oregano

-- In a large skillet, brown and crumble the beef with the onion and green pepper until meat is no longer pink.
+- In a large skillet, brown and crumble the beef with the onion and green pepper until the meat is no longer pink.
 Drain if necessary.
-Add remaining "sauce" ingredients and cook over medium-low heat for 20-25 minutes, stirring occasionally.
+Add remaining sauce ingredients and cook over medium-low heat for 20-25 minutes, stirring occasionally.

 - Meanwhile, bring a large pot of salted water to a boil.
 Cook pasta according to package directions.
 Drain.

-- Top cooked noodles with sauce and any desired toppings.
-Serve!
+- To serve, top cooked noodles with sauce and any desired toppings.